 The Organization maintains its cash accounts with credit-worthy financial institutions.
 The Organization maintains its cash in bank deposit accounts, which, at times, may exceed the level insured by the Federal Deposit Insurance Corporation.
-As of June 30, 2020, the Organization has not experienced any losses on such accounts.
+As of June 30, 2021, the Organization has not experienced any losses on such accounts.
 Management believes it is not exposed to any significant risk on cash accounts.

 Receivables are due primarily from the Organization's performance under county behavioral health contracts.
-At June 30, 2020 and 2019, receivables from one funding source amounted to approximately 87% and 93% of accounts receivable, respectively.
+At June 30, 2021 and 2020, receivables from one funding source amounted to approximately 87% of accounts receivable.